Monday, April 12, 2010

 2 cups of anchovy broth or water*

 Cut the tofu and zucchini into about 1-inch cubes.
-Thinly slice the onion.
+Thinly slice the onion and pepper.
+Roughly chop the scallion.
 Slice the meat into thin strips.

-Preheat a lightly oiled small pot.
-Sauté the meat, soybean paste, chili pepper flakes, and garlic over medium heat for 3-4 minutes.
+Preheat a small pot with a little bit of oil.
+Sauté the meat, soybean paste, chili pepper flakes, and garlic over medium heat for 3 to 4 minutes.
 Add the water (or anchovy broth) and stir well to dissolve the soy bean paste.
-Cover and boil over medium high heat for 5 minutes.
+Cover and boil over medium high heat for 4 to 5 minutes.
 Add the onion, tofu, zucchini, and chili pepper.
 Boil for an additional 10 minutes.
 Throw in the scallion with 2 minutes remaining.

 Serve with rice while it is still bubbling from the heat.